 To improve the quality of life for the prison family through increased awareness, education, networking and support promoting positive relationships that lessen the traumatic impact and reduce risks resulting from the incarceration of a loved one.

-National Annual Prisoner’s Family Conference
+6th Annual National Prisoner’s Family Conference

 For Those Who Care and Wish to DO More

-February 19-21, 2014 – Dallas/Ft.
-Worth, Texas
+February 19-21, 2014 – Dallas, Texas

-LETTER FROM THE CONFERENCE CHAIR:
+MESSAGE FROM THE CONFERENCE CHAIR:

 We must change this perspective; we must bring hope where there is none.
-It becomes the responsibility of those who know the trauma created by incarceration of a loved one to bring awareness where none exists.
+It is the responsibility of those who know the trauma created by incarceration of a loved one to bring awareness where none exists.
 To that end this conference brings together diverse individuals and organizations serving many diverse purposes on behalf of prisoners and their families.
 Yet with all the diversity each entity represented has the singular purpose: improving the quality of life for all prison family members.

 The Prisoner’s Family Conferences offers those with genuine concerns for prisoners and their families an opportunity to unite, to educate the uninformed; to build best practices programs; to improve relations with the criminal justice system and to advocate on behalf of the prison family.
 Together we will encourage one another and we will generate a much greater impact than we ever would by going the course alone.

 We hope you will join us at the next Prisoner’s Family Conference.
 We promise you will be enriched by the experience.